Here are the answers to some of the most Frequently Asked Questions our firm receives.

 A. You can visit the IRS website at www.irs.gov - or feel free to call our offices to ask us questions as well (513-489-4848).

-Q. What do I gain by using IRS e-file?
+Q. What do I gain by using e-file?

 A. Accuracy!
 Security!
 Electronic Signatures!
 Proof of Acceptance!
 Fast refunds with direct deposit!
-Electronic Payment Options!
 Federal/State e-file!
-Only IRS e-file offers these advantages.
+E-file has become the required method of filing by the IRS and most states.

 Q. What is an Authorized IRS e-file Provider?